Is Hypnosis Safe? What Science and Clients Say

 - You feel like your mind is working against you, and want to change that

-Know that hypnosis doesn’t change who you are.
+Know that hypnosis does not change who you are.

-It simply reconnects you to who you’ve always been before fear, pressure, or patterns took over.
+It simply reconnects you to who you have always been before fear, pressure, or patterns took over.

 FAQ

 Yes.
 Hypnosis is considered a safe, effective, and natural mind-body modality.
-It’s endorsed by organizations like the American Psychological Association and has been studied for decades.
+It is endorsed by organizations like the American Psychological Association and has been studied for decades.

 No. You are always in control during hypnosis.
 You are simply more focused and relaxed, and never unconscious.